 According to Gartner, companies spend at least 3% of their revenue on paper, printing, storage, etc. Traditional contracts eat up a lot of time and investments that could have been spent otherwise.
-This made companies worldwide create smart contracts to streamline their operations, reduce costs, and improve overall efficiency.
+This made smart contract development popular among companies worldwide.

 The main challenge of embracing this technology is that many people have the wrong idea about it.
 Especially when unfamiliar with blockchain or Web3.
 In this article, we will have smart contracts explained.
 You will learn what smart contracts are and their key functioning principles.
 Most importantly, we’ve prepared some real-world smart contracts use cases.
 That will give you an idea of how this technology can align with your business.